GoogleChrome/web.dev/src/site/content/en/fast/signed-exchanges/index.md

 SXGs are a part of the broader [Web Packaging](https://github.com/WICG/webpackage) spec proposal family.
-In addition to SXGs, the other major component of the Web Packaging spec is Web Bundles (“bundled HTTP exchanges”).
+In addition to SXGs, the other major component of the Web Packaging spec is Web Bundles ("bundled HTTP exchanges").
 Web Bundles are a collection of HTTP resources and the metadata necessary to interpret the bundle.

 The relationship between SXGs and Web Bundles is a common point of confusion.